Robert Frucht: Contributions

 Frucht is known for Frucht's theorem, the result that every group can be realized as the group of symmetries of an undirected graph, and for the Frucht graph, one of the five smallest cubic graphs without any nontrivial symmetries.
 LCF notation, a method for describing cubic Hamiltonian graphs, was named for the initials of Joshua Lederberg, H. S. M. Coxeter, and Frucht, its key developers.

 With Coxeter and David L. Powers, Frucht was coauthor of a book on zero-symmetric graphs, the cubic graphs that have exactly one symmetry taking each vertex to each other vertex.

 Recognition

 Frucht was elected to the Chilean Academy of Sciences as a corresponding member in 1979.
-A special issue of the Journal of Graph Theory was published in Frucht's honor in 1982, and another special issue of the journal Scientia, Series A (the journal of the mathematics department of Federico Santa María Technical University) was published in honor of his 80th birthday in 1986.
+A special issue of the Journal of Graph Theory was published in Frucht's honor in 1982, and the first three issues (1988-89) of the journal Scientia, Series A: Mathematical Sciences (the journal of the mathematics department of Federico Santa María Technical University) were published in honor of his 80th birthday.